JaneliaSciComp/repp/README.md

 `repp` uses sequence databases for plasmid assembly.
 These are added as FASTA files along with the name and cost per plasmid from that source.

 Some existing FASTA files are maintained in our S3 bucket [`repp`](https://s3.console.aws.amazon.com/s3/buckets/repp?region=us-east-1&tab=objects).
-Below is a snippet for downloading and installing each via the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html):
+Below is a snippet for downloading and adding each to `repp`:

 ```sh
 for db in igem addgene dnasu; do